LLMServe/FastServe/benchmarks/artifact-evaluation/README.md

 ### Figure 11 & Figure 12 & Figure 13 & Figure 18
 First, navigate into the `overall` directory which contains the necessary shell scripts.
 Next, execute all the `overall_*.sh` scripts to run the experiments.
 These scripts will generate the log data required for the figures.
 (Note: You can modify the output directory variable inside each `.sh` script to specify where you want to save the log files.)
 Once all the benchmark scripts have successfully completed, run the `fig*.py` Python scripts to process the logs and generate the final figures.
 (Note: Ensure the log directory path in the Python scripts matches the location where the benchmark logs were saved.)

+For sharegpt dataset, each script may consume 3-5 hours.
+For alpaca, each script may consume 1-3 hours.

 ```
 cd overall
 bash overall_fastserve_sharegpt.sh